citp/privacy-policy-historical/c/ca/cab/cablevision.com.md

-> *The following text is extracted and transformed from the cablevision.com privacy policy that was archived on 2006-10-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061016234023id_/http%3A//www.optimum.com/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cablevision.com privacy policy that was archived on 2007-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071210225348id_/http%3A//www.optimum.com/privacy.jsp%3Ft%3Dwebsite_privacy) for the most accurate reproduction.*

 # Optimum

+## Protecting Your Privacy

+At Cablevision, we value your privacy.

+Please select another link below to view another privacy policy.

-## Privacy Policy
+## Website Privacy Policy

 Click below for specific information about:

+  * Who We Are And How To Reach Us
+  * Participation Eligibility and Membership
+  * Collection of Personal Information
+  * Registration for Participation in Website Services
+  * Use of Tracking Devices
+  * Use and Collection of Information by Affiliate Entities and Other Websites
+  * Our Policy on Disclosing Your Information to Parties Other than Cablevision
+  * How To Add, Change, or Delete Personal Information
+  * Our Security Procedures
+  * Notification of Changes in the Privacy Policy
+  * Children's Privacy Policy

 Safeguarding your privacy is very important to us.
 We take seriously the collection of any personally identifiable information and personal contact information ("personal information") from our visitors and are committed to protecting each visitor's privacy in accordance with these policies.
 We use the term "visitors" to include any person that accesses our website at any point on the site for any amount of time, unless designated otherwise.
 Please carefully review our information collection practices and privacy protections below.